 - AR 6.
 Impacts on value chain workers can originate in the undertaking's strategy or business model in a number of different ways.
 For example, impacts may relate to the undertaking's value proposition (such as providing lowest cost products or services, or high-speed delivery, in ways that put pressure on labour rights in the upstream and downstream value chains), its value chain (such as relying on commodities of unclear provenance, without visibility on impacts on workers), or its cost structure and the revenue model (e.g. shifting inventory risk to suppliers, with knock-on effects on the labour rights of their workers). - AR 7.
 Impacts on value chain workers that originate in the strategy or the business model can also bring material risks to the undertaking.
 For example, in the context of a pandemic or other severe health crisis, undertakings that rely on contingent labour with little to no access to sick care and health benefits may face severe operational and business continuity risks as workers have no choice but to keep working while sick, further exacerbating the spread of the disease and causing major supply chain breakdowns.
 Another example is where selling goods premised on cheapest prices for customers create operational risks as suppliers under extreme price pressure may sub-contract production, leading to lower quality, and a longer, less transparent, and less controllable supply chain.
-Reputational and business opportunity risks linked to the exploitation of low-skilled, low-paid workers in sourcing geographies with minimal protections for them are also increasing with media backlash and consumer preferences moving to more ethically sourced or sustainable goods. - AR 8.
+Reputational and business opportunity risks linked to the exploitation of low-skilled, low-paid workers in sourcing geographies with minimal protections for them are also increasing with media backlash and consumer preferences moving to more ethically sourced or sustainable goods. - AR 7A Another example of such impacts on value chain workers that could be relevant is in the context of a pandemic or other severe health crisis and where contingent labour has little to no access to sick care and health benefits.
+Such a situation could leave workers with no choice but to keep working while sick, further exacerbating the spread of the disease.
+A further example is where selling goods premised on cheapest prices for customers create extreme price pressure in the production, leading to lower quality products, or for example to the exploitation of low-skilled, low-paid workers in sourcing geographies with minimal protections for them including not paying living wage that would improve their livelihoods and life quality. - AR 8.
 Examples of particular characteristics of value chain workers that may be considered by the undertaking when responding to paragraph 12 relate to young workers that may be more susceptible to impacts on their physical and mental development, or women workers in a context where women are routinely discriminated against in the terms and conditions of work, or migrant workers in a context where the market for the supply of labour is poorly regulated and workers are routinely charged recruitment fees.
-For some workers, the inherent nature of the activity that they are required to undertake may put them at risk (e.g., workers required to handle chemicals or operate certain equipment or low paid workers who are on "zero hours" contracts). - AR 9.
-With regard to paragraph 13, material risks could also arise because of the undertaking's dependency on value chain workers where low likelihood but high impact events may trigger financial effects; for example, where a global pandemic leads to severe health impacts on workers at all stages of the value chain resulting in major disruptions to production and distribution.
-Other examples of risk related to the undertaking's dependency on value chain workers include a shortage in skilled workers or political decisions or legislation affecting value chain workers working for logistics providers.
-For example, if some workers in the undertaking's value chain are at risk of forced labour, and the undertaking is importing products into countries where the law allows for the confiscation of imported goods that are suspected of being made with forced labour.
+For some workers, the inherent nature of the activity that they are required to undertake may put them at risk (e.g., workers required to handle chemicals or operate certain equipment or low paid workers who are on "zero hours" contracts).

+AR 9A Another example of how affected value chain workers could be affected is if some workers in the undertaking's value chain are at risk of forced labour.
+See also AR 15.